donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 //deserializeJson(doc, json);  //from this deserializeJson(doc, client);  //to this.
 You want to parse the data the client recieved.
 ```
-Change 3:  optionally add error checking to the deserialization call:
+Change 3:  optionally add error checking to the deserialization call (recommended in the jsonarduino examples):
 ```
   DeserializationError error = deserializeJson(doc, client);
   if (error)